 White, black, and Hispanic (of any race) children comprise the majority of children in foster care.
 Black children are overrepresented, currently accounting for 24 percent of children in care.
 Hispanic children account for 22 percent of children in care, according to recent data from the Adoption and Foster Care Analysis and Reporting System (AFCARS) report.

 Native American children, comprising only 1 percent of the children in foster care, are subject to a unique set of rules and cultural considerations related to their out-of-home placement.

-Families interested in learning more about adopting a child of another race can find a comprehensive list of resources for transracial and transcultural families at the Child Welfare Information Gateway website.
+You can read about things to consider when adopting a child of another race on our website.
+Also find a comprehensive list of resources for transracial and transcultural families at the Child Welfare Information Gateway website.

 Not all adoption agencies will work with families who want to consider adopting children from outside their home state, so it’s important to ask your agency about this when you first make contact with them.

 If you’re considering adopting outside your state, you may find it helpful to review the resources we have compiled for professionals about information on interstate compacts and resources for interjurisdictional placements, both located on the website of the National Resource Center for Diligent Recruitment at AdoptUSKids.

 We’re here to help you with your questions about these kinds of placements; just contact us.